 Fulbright Grants Awarded to Fourteen 2006 Graduates and Four Alumnae

-Pitzer College achieved a record 18 Fulbright Fellowships for the 2006-07 academic year.
+Claremont, Calif.
+(August 21, 2006) – Pitzer College has been awarded a record eighteen Fulbright Fellowships for the 2006-07 academic year.
 Fourteen 2006 graduates and four alumnae have been awarded Fulbright grants to continue in their fields of study in either a teaching or research capacity.
-Pitzer College has exceeded its last year’s Fulbright national record of nine 2005 graduates and one alumnus fellowship for schools of its size.
+Pitzer College has exceeded last year’s Fulbright national record of nine 2005 graduates and one alumnus fellowship for schools of its size.

 “Our Fulbright scholars reflect the global perspective of the College’s curriculum, the excellence of its study abroad programs and the high scholarship of its students,” Pitzer College President Laura Skandera Trombley said.